google/zetasql/docs/geography_functions.md

 +   The argument `minimum_geographies` is a non-negative `INT64`and `epsilon` is a non-negative
     `DOUBLE`.
-+   An empty geography cannot join any cluster.
++   An empty geography can't join any cluster.
 +   Multiple clustering assignments could be possible for a border value.
 If a geography is a border value, `ST_CLUSTERDBSCAN` will assign it to an arbitrary valid cluster.